Las Alpujarras – A Road Trip in Rural Andalusia

 Bars and cafes line the main square of this town and streams flow between whitewashed houses.
 I had a beautiful and unlikely-in-these-parts vegetarian lunch waiting for me at Ruta del Mulhacén, on a balcony overlooking the valley.

-Here is Fondalez.
-The road to a more well-known village was blocked so a detour brought us here.
+The road to a more well-known village was blocked so a detour brought us to Fondalez.
 I was told the current population here is all of 20 humans and 2 cats.
 Fondalez is one of 3 settlements that make up Mecina Fondalez, which in turn is one of 3 villages that make up the municipality La Taha.
 Named after a polymath who was the first to settle in the area.

 Marked by flat roofs, chimney pots and perched higher up from Pampaneira, Bubion derives its name from the Latin bovium meaning ‘a place of oxes’.

-This poem titled ‘Bubion’ was painted on ceramic tiles:
+Translation of this poem titled ‘Bubion’ painted on ceramic tiles at the entrance of Bubion:

 from the snow to the sea, I dominate the whole ravine